 Garlic’s magical properties have not escaped modern researchers.
 Recent studies have proven that garlic can lower blood cholesterol and blood pressure and raise the levels of anti-clotting factors in the blood.
 Other studies suggest that garlic can prevent and eliminate heavy-metal poisoning.
 Scientists have demonstrated that garlic can slow the growth of certain types of tumors.
 Garlic has even been shown effective in treating opportunistic infections in AIDS patients.

 Humans, of course, have shared their good fortune in exploiting this powerful and beneficial herb with their animal companions.
-Dogs, in particular, seem to be able to benefit in many ways.
+Garlic is good for dogs, as well!
+Dogs seem to be able to benefit from garlic in many ways.